adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Laravel performs slightly better than MySQL in this scenario, and we are not limited by database, contrary with MySQL.
+Laravel performs slightly better than MySQL in this scenario, and we are not limited by database this time.

 #### Laravel PgSQL scenario 2